saddhamma/saddhamma.github.io/README.md

 ---------------------

-1. The Saddhamma Translation submodule (translate-saddhamma.git) is a translation of selected suttas by Ebo Croffie for a weekly Saddhamma Study Group mailto:saddhammastudygroup@gmail.com readings and discussions.
+1. The Saddhamma Translation submodule (translate-saddhamma.git) is a translation of selected suttas for a weekly Saddhamma Study Group mailto:saddhammastudygroup@gmail.com readings and discussions.